codiscovery/readme_header/README.md

 - [ ] Add flag to show (or not) brand name (Codiscovery)
 - [ ] Configurable font name
 - [ ] Fixed layout sizes
+- [ ] Fix : On heroku, font is not loaded

 ## Changelog